All guides

 Familiar install surface

-Users often trust a Store install more than a raw download.
+Many Windows users trust a Microsoft Store install more than a raw download.

 Clarity